Lancaster University Students' Union

 The Lancaster University Students' Union (LUSU) is a students' union at Lancaster University in Lancashire, England.
 It is a registered company and charity overseen by a board of trustees.
-Politically, it is led by six sabbatical officers - a President and five Vice-Presidents - who are elected annually by the student membership.
+Politically, it is led by four sabbatical officers - a President and five Vice-Presidents - who are elected annually by the student membership.

 History

 Early history, 1964–74

 The original student government at Lancaster University was the University Junior Common Room (JCR), which was a meeting of the entire student body, and college JCRs, though the colleges did not yet exist in physical form.
 The day-to-day running of the University JCR was deputed to a committee called the Student Council, which was responsible to the University JCR.
 The Council set up various sub-committees to deal with areas such as lodgings, charities week, and the university bookshop.

 In June 1965, two students presented a report on the future of Student Council, in which they argued: "To coordinate the activities of the University societies some central organisation and representation is required.
 To this end we will have to have a Students' Union which will be similar to other University unions but with no union building."
 In response, Professor Tom Lawrenson, the principal of Lonsdale College, argued that there should instead be "a top body which arises organically from the colleges...
 I feel that the body you propose would be, in time, schismatic and in vacuo, devoid of real roots among its constitutents in a collegiate university..."